persalys/persalys/python/doc/examples/examples.rst

 Click on **Run** button to launch the analysis.
 When the analysis is finished a result window is created.

+.. _exmonteCarloResult:

 3-2-2 Results
 *************

-The results window contains 8 tabs.
+There are 8 tabs in the result window.
 The first tab must contain the following values :

 .. image:: MonteCarlo_results_window.png